Persuasion: Cialdini's influence cues

 People are more prone to believing those with authority.
 They have the tendency to believe that if an expert says something, it must be true.
-People are more likely to adhere to opinions of individuals who knowledgeable and trustworthy.
+People are more likely to adhere to opinions of individuals who are knowledgeable and trustworthy.
 Although a message often stands or falls on the weight of its ideas and arguments, a person's attributes or implied authority can have a large effect on the success of their message.